osiloke/admin-on-dostow/README.md

-# Webpack library starter
+# admin-on-dostow

-Webpack based boilerplate for producing libraries (Input: ES6, Output: universal library)
+A helper module for using admin-on-rest with dostow api

 ## Features